KxSystems/KDB.AI-1.4-Migration-Guide/README.md

 3. **Enhanced Index Management**: New APIs for creating, deleting, and updating indexes provide greater control.
 4. **KDB+ Integration Improvements**: Seamless reference and indexing of KDB+ tables directly from KDB.AI, including running Time Series Similarity (TSS) searches.
 5. **New q API and Enhanced REST API**: Expanded developer experience, including a public q API and improved RESTful API design.
-6. **Hybrid Search**: A new feature allowing combined sparse and dense search, improving result relevancy for a variety of use cases.

 ## Important Migration Notice